diggudg/polestar-journey-log-explorer/docs/PROJECT_SUMMARY.md

 - ✅ App in `app/` folder
 - ✅ Documentation in `docs/` folder
 - ✅ Mermaid diagrams created
-- ✅ Written as Kinn Coelho Juliao
+- ✅ Originally written by Kinn Coelho Juliao

 Ready for:
 - Installation and testing